abmerop/gem5fs/README.md

 The following commands have no test programs: `statvfs`, `flush`, `fsync`, `fsyncdir`.

- * `statvfs` - Used for program like `df`.
+ * `statvfs` - Used for programs like `df`.
  * `flush` - gem5fs does not cache data, so testing is not necessary.
  * `fsync/fsyncdir` - It is difficult to get a before and after of unsynced data to confirm this works.

 Long Tests
 ----------

 Some real-world tests were also performed.
-We ran some spec2006 benchmarks located on the host.s filesystem from within gem5 and compared the outputs of the test inputs to the test outputs.
-Below is the process of testing 403.gcc:
+SPEC2006 benchmarks located on the host's filesystem were run from within gem5.
+The outputs of the test inputs were compared to the test outputs provided with the SPEC distribution.
+Below is an example of the testing process for 403.gcc:

     # ./403.gcc_base.x86-gcc ../403.gcc/data/test/input/cccp.i -o cccp.s

-Checking from outside gem5:
+The outputs were compared outside of gem5 using the diff tool:

     $ diff cccp.s ../403.gcc/data/test/output/cccp.s
     $